taylorbaker/md-sample/sepulcher-encounter-notes.md

 - [Rygelon](#rygelon)
 - [Zovaal](#zovaal)

 Boss notes initially populated with recap of guides over at [Ready Check Pull][2], which are great resources for quick overviews of each fight.
+Also, [MythicTrap][3] is an amazing resource that is heavily used in the later bosses of this guide.

 ## <a name="vigilant-guardian"></a> Vigilant Guardian